 State-of-the-art smart readers are compatible with any access control systems and can read both smartphone credentials and conventional smartcards

-By implementing an App access control employers save costs and time associated with physical printing and distribution of identity badges, buying biometric readers, etc. As authentication moves to the digital realm, many of the processes are done online.
+By implementing a mobile app access control employers save costs and time associated with physical printing and distribution of identity badges, buying biometric readers, etc. As authentication moves to the digital realm, many of the processes are done online.

 Advantages of mobile access control over other forms of access control